AdityaPatel18/TuneGraph/frontend/README.md

 # or
 bun dev
 ```
+# In our intermediate project we aimed to create a set of graphs indentifying key trends within our dataset as well as a gameplay that allows the user to input their choices in different attributes (ex. liveliness, energy, danceability, etc.) and the program will offer the user five songs that have matching outputs.
+This project not only has many implications for helping in the field of AI music, but offers some unique prospectives for the viewers.
+Additionally the program requires extensive use of databases to work.
+We were able to successfully create the set of graphs and design the website.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.